aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xml-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XML to SXC in C++ Applications" h2="Convert XML to SXC in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+XML (Extensible Markup Language) is a popular data interchange format used to store and transport data.
+It is a text-based format that is both human-readable and machine-readable.
+SXC (StarOffice Calc) is a spreadsheet file format used by the StarOffice and OpenOffice applications.
+It is a binary file format that is not human-readable, but can be read and written by computers.
+Converting XML to SXC is a useful way to store and transport data in a more efficient and secure manner.

-Converting XML to SXC in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export XML to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to SXC.
+<h2>How Aspose.Total Helps for XML to SXC Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that makes it easy to convert XML to SXC in C++.
+It is a simple two-step process.
+In the first step, you can export XML to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to SXC.
+Aspose.Total for C++ provides a wide range of features and functions that make it easy to convert XML to SXC in C++.
+It also provides a comprehensive set of tools and features that make it easy to manipulate and manage data in SXC format.
+Aspose.Total for C++ is a powerful and reliable solution for converting XML to SXC in C++.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}